jesslyntrixie/doodledetect/README.md

 ## 🧑‍💻 Credits

-Developed by 📚 students of **Bina Nusantara University** Powered by the open-source ML ecosystem 🌍
+Developed by 📚 students of **Bina Nusantara University**
+Powered by the open-source ML ecosystem 🌍
-Special thanks to OpenAI & HuggingFace!
+Special thanks to OpenAI, FAISS, HuggingFace, and the Python community!

 ---

 ## ⭐️ Show Some Love

 If you enjoyed using or learning from this project, give it a star ⭐ and share it with your friends.
 Let’s make AI and creativity best friends again!